 Don’t wait for the next spike to cause costly damage.
 Whether you need full-system coverage or targeted support, our team is ready to help.

-Power surges are caused by utility switching, lightning, damaged wiring, or large appliances cycling on and off.
-Many originate inside the home.
+Power surges can be caused by utility switching, lightning strikes, damaged or faulty wiring, overloaded circuits, overloaded power strips, and large appliances cycling on and off.
+Many electrical surges originate inside the home rather than from external sources.

 It is increasingly recommended and may be required in some cases under the Ontario Electrical Safety Code.